ryos-io/Rhino/README.md

 ```

 The name of the simulation is important.
 In a performance testing project, it is very likely that
 you will have multiple simulations.
-Rhino does know which simulation is to be run, with the
+Rhino does know which simulation is to be run from the
-simulation name, so they must be unique.
+simulation name provided, so the names must be unique.

 ## Get Started